klohner/honeywell-wireless-doorbell/README.md

 from each other, at 916.85 MHz and and 916.75 MHz.
 In FSK parlance, these higher and lower frequencies are respectively referred to as the "mark" and "space" frequencies.

-If you choose to visually look at only one of those frequencies as an ASK/OOK transmission (such as with SDR# or gqrx), it may make sense to choose the higher "mark" 916.85 MHz frequency, since its phase would represent a "HIGH" symbol as a high signal level, and a "LOW" symbol would be the absense of a signal.

 Data bits are encoded over three symbols.
 A "0" bit is defined as HIGH-LOW-LOW, and a "1" bit is defined as "HIGH-HIGH-LOW".